 - 1. Strengthen the Group's risk management culture. - 2.
 Facilitate the identification of significant risks of the Group. - 3.
 Review significant risks of the Group through an annual risk assessment with division heads. - 4.
 Review and recommend appropriate internal controls and policies. - 5.
-Develop internal audit plan. - Manage the annual risk assessment and testing of internal controls.
+Develop internal audit plan. - 6.
+Manage the annual risk assessment and testing of internal controls.

 The RMC met three times during the year and reported to the Audit Committee twice on the annual risk assessment and internal controls review.
-Its work included:
+The work undertaken included the followina:

-- audit and review of internal controls based on the audit plan; - performing annual risk assessment by way of an online questionnaire and review the input in collaboration with division heads; - review of the Group's significant and emerging risks with division heads; - report by way of deep dive review to the Audit Committee the management of the inward charter of vessels, loading and discharge operations at ports and marine insurance; - enhancement of the Group's existing vendor evaluation procedures to include the assessment of environmental and social risk along our supply chain; - formalisation of the Supplier Code of Conduct that sets out the behaviour and standards we expect from our suppliers; - strengthening the measure for counterparty due diligence particularly in managing sanctions risk exposure; - conducting anti-bribery online training for shore-based employees and seafarers to further bolster the Group's anti-corruption culture; - formalisation of Social Media Policy setting out guidelines for our colleagues at sea and ashore on the appropriate usage of social media platforms; - review and assessment of the impact of environmental regulations, including IMO 2020 Global Sulphur Limits and GHG emissions targets on our business; - conducting business continuity drills to simulate a situation of business disruption in the event of a shutdown of essential IT systems; - review and assessment of the impact of BREXIT on our business; and - review and assessment of the impact on our business of ongoing social unrest in Hong Kong.
+- audit and review internal controls based on the audit plan; - perform annual risk assessment by way of an online questionnaire and review the input in collaboration with division heads; - review the Group's significant and emerging risks with division heads: - report to the Audit Committee the management of the marine related and other insurances; - report by way of deep dive review to the Board the management of vessel sales and purchase; - assist in the enhancement of the Group's Environmental.
+Social and Governance (ESG) Reporting in light of the upgraded ESG Guide of the HKEX; - conduct in-house anti-bribery training for shore-based employees to further bolster the Group's anti-corruption culture: - conduct business continuity drills and webinars to simulate a situation of business disruption in the event of a shutdown of essential IT systems; - review and assess the impact of Covid-19 pandemic on our business: - review and assess the impact of Hong Kong political instability on our business; and - review and assess the potential impact of the suspension of the US-Hong Kong reciprocal tax exemption on shipping income.